exactchange/drv-core/blue-paper.md

-# Blockchain Technical Overview
+# Embercoin Technical Overview

 ## Coin or Token?

-In forking this blockchain, you are starting a new *coin* as defined by the following characteristics:
+In forking Embercoin, you are starting a new *coin* as defined by the following characteristics:

-1. It operates on its own blockchain technology that keeps track of all transactions in a native cryptocurrency.
+1. It operates on its own [blockchain technology](https://github.com/exactchange/blockchain) that keeps track of all transactions in a cryptocurrency.

     If you pay for something with Bitcoin, each transaction is encrypted, anonymized, and publicly viewable.
 Similarly, this blockchain implements a public API endpoint of publicly viewable, encrypted, anonymized transactions.
 Unlike Bitcoin, this blockchain also keeps track of all USD transactions associated with trading.

 2. It can be used as money.

     The long-term vision of Bitcoin is to be used as a currency in the economy.
-Because trading with USD is built in to this blockchain - even allowing trades to happen automatically, behind-the-scenes in occurrence with product sales - it is designed specifically for this purpose.
+Because trading with USD is built into Embercoin - even allowing trades to happen automatically, behind-the-scenes in occurrence with product sales - it is designed specifically for this purpose.

 3. It can be mined.
 So far there have been two primary mining methods used to increase the supply of coins in a network, they are: